kpcyrd/debcargo-conf/README.rst

 the command above and copy anything relevant from the config directory for the latest version, to that for the old version.

+**To prepare the release:**

+$ ``./release.sh <rust-crate-name>``

+This will prepare the necessary Debian files in build/.
+It will also creating a git branch to manage the packaging until it is accepted in Debian itself.

 NEWS
 ====